• Skip to primary navigation

 This means that you don't have to worry about your food melting while cooking it.

-In addition, this type of fat has a neutral taste that will not alter the flavor profile of your recipes.
+In addition, this type of fat has a neutral taste that will not alter the flavor of your recipes.

 Many people use vegetable shortening to make frosting and desserts.